jitsi/handbook/docs/dev-guide/iframe.md

 Note: **`TILE_VIEW_MAX_COLUMNS`** accepts values from 1 to 5.
 The default value is 5.

 ### Controlling the embedded Jitsi Meet Conference

+Use the following objects to control the your embedded Jitsi Meet Conference.

 * **captureLargeVideoScreenshot** - Captures the screenshot for a large video.